About the course

 Our Department of History has developed a strong research and teaching profile, with most of our research rated as ‘world leading’ or ‘internationally excellent’ (REF 2014).
 We provide you with opportunities to explore local history, and have strong links with the Essex Record Office, one of the best county record offices in the UK.
 You can also explore more international topics; our corridors are truly cosmopolitan, with an international research team and a high proportion of international students.

 Our Department of Literature, Film, and Theatre Studies offers a varied, flexible and distinctive curriculum, focused on developing your abilities in film, as well as literature, creative writing and drama.
-Our students love studying with us, which is why we recently received a fantastic 100% student satisfaction score, placing us top in the UK for the second year running (NSS 2015).

 Your education extends beyond our University campus.
 We support you extending your education by offering you an additional year at no extra cost.
 The four-year version of our degree allows you to spend your third year studying abroad, while otherwise remaining identical to the three-year course.